Thomas Rogers Kimball: Late career

 By 1918, he had gained tremendous stature among his peers and was elected national president of the American Institute of Architects, an office he held until 1920.
 Kimball was involved in many architecture-related activities, including supervision of the 1920 design contest that selected Bertram Goodhue as architect of the Nebraska State Capitol.

 In 1927, Kimball went into a partnership with architects William L. Steele (1875–1949) and Josiah D. Sandham (1880–1969) to form the firm Kimball, Steele, and Sandham.
 Among other commissions, the firm designed the Second Church of Christ Scientist (Minneapolis, 1930) and with George B. Prinz were associate architects on the Federal Office Building (Omaha, 1933).
 However, Kimball functioned primarily as a consultant, having stopped working as an active architect.

 Death and legacy

 Kimball's success could not survive the Great Depression, which hurt him financially.
 He died a pauper in 1934.
 Upon his death, partner William L. Steele remarked that Kimball "did not...as the majority of his contemporaries did, absorb a repertoire of French tricks and come home.
 He studied architecture as building, not as merely drawings of the buildings.
 He seemed to have acquired at an early age that grasp of fundamental principles which was to keep him from being stampeded by passing fads."

-In 2017, Kimball was selected as the 26th member of the Nebraska Hall of Fame.
-In 2019, he was formally inducted with the creation of a bust of his likeness to be displayed in the Nebraska State Capitol.
+In 2019, through the advocacy of Brother William J Woeger of the Archdiocese of Omaha, Kimball was inducted as the 26th member of the Nebraska Hall of Fame.
+A bronze bust of his likeness was created by John Lajba and is displayed in the state capitol.

+On June 25, 2019, the Nebraska Board of Engineers and Architects awarded its first and, to date, only honorary architect license to Kimball.
+The board was created on August 16, 1937, almost three years after Kimball's death, so Kimball never had the opportunity to become a licensed architect in his home state.